 Do I have to go to a hospital or facility to receive hospice care?

 Hospice care usually takes place in whatever setting an individual calls home.
 This includes private homes, long-term care facilities and assisted living communities.
-Care Dimensions also has the unique ability to offer our patients and families care at the Kaplan Family Hospice House when additional help with symptom management is needed.
+Care Dimensions also has the unique ability to offer our patients and families care at the Kaplan Family Hospice House or the Care Dimensions Hospice House when additional help with symptom management is needed.

 Does being referred for hospice mean the patient will soon die?